tolgatezcan/nodejs-restful/readme.md

-# NodeJS with JWT Authentication
+# NodeJS + Express + MongoDB with JWT Authentication

 Produces random hash with jwt in simple level and log hash operations using monolog.